What is Rubber Duck Debugging and does it work?

 Try it yourself!

-Next time you have an issue you just can’t solve, step away from the code, explain your issue (just like you would if you were explaining the problem to a colleague), and give yourself the time to come to the solution yourself.
+Next time you have an issue you just can’t solve, why not try the rubber duck debugging technique?
+Step away from the code, explain your issue (just like you would if you were explaining the problem to a colleague), and give yourself the time to come to the solution yourself.
 Most of the time you’ll get to the answer without needing to disturb anybody else.
 And if not, you’ll have a clearer idea of how to ask your question if you do need to turn to another person for help.